New Zealand’s seabirds

 Gannets live all around New Zealand, and feed by plunging beak-first into the sea.

 Skuas take a lot of their food from the sea, but they also prey on the chicks and eggs of other birds.
-Brown (southern) skuas breed in Fiordland and the small islands south and east of mainland New Zealand.
+Subantarctic skuas breed on the small islands south and east of mainland New Zealand.

 Where to see seabirds

-Good places to watch seabirds include the Otago Peninsula, famous for its albatrosses and yellow-eyed penguins, and Kaikōura on the east coast of the South Island.
+Good places to watch seabirds include the Otago Peninsula, famous for its albatrosses and yellow-eyed penguins, Kaikōura (on the east coast of the South Island) and the Hauraki Gulf.
 Travellers on the ferries crossing Cook Strait or Foveaux Strait might see shearwaters, prions and albatrosses.
 Tourists like to visit the large gannet colonies at Cape Kidnappers in Hawke’s Bay.